MAIASP. 2021. No. 13

 number, the horses and chariot warriors equipment manufacturing required the

 state structures participation.
-It is no coincidence that
+It is no coincidence that the number of

-horse breeding among the Western Rongs,
+breeding among the Western Rongs,

 their special relationship with the Qin kingdom and possibly the early state